The Complete Guide to Lifecycle Marketing

 How does lifecycle marketing achieve this?

-Marketers are well aware that no two customer journeys are alike and that every brand requires a different, innovative approach.
+Marketers are aware that no two customer journeys are alike and that every brand requires a different, innovative approach.
 By understanding the very ‘life cycle’ of the marketing process, brands guide customers through a seamless journey tailored to customer needs and behaviors and a brand’s products and goals.

 Considering the dynamic and personalized nature of this strategy, lifecycle marketing is in for the long haul and focuses on building long-term customer relationships over short-term ones, unlike traditional marketing.
 Think of this as nurturing a friendship - it’s not just about saying “hi” once; it’s about remaining in touch, understanding your friend’s needs and showing up and providing value throughout.